On the relative Morrison-Kawamata cone conjecture: Introduction

-{\bf Acknowledgements.} We benefit from discussions with Lie Fu, Yong Hu, Vladimir Lazi\'c, Zhiyuan Li, Chen Jiang, Yannan Qiu, Hao Sun, and Jinsong Xu.
-Hang Zhao is partially supported by the grant No. ST20210105.
+{\bf Acknowledgements.} We benefit from discussions with Lie Fu, Yong Hu, Vladimir Lazi\'{c}, Zhiyuan Li, Chen Jiang, Yannan Qiu, Hao Sun, and Jinsong Xu.
+We thank Xingying Li for pointing out a mistake in Lemma \ref{le: lift to iso in codim 1} and indicating the method to fix it.
+We are grateful to the anonymous referee for valuable and constructive suggestions.
+Zhan Li is partially supported by the NSFC No.12471041 and the Guangdong Basic and Applied Basic Research Foundation No.2024A1515012341.
+Hang Zhao is partially supported by the Scientific Research and Innovation Fund of Yunnan University No.ST20210105.
 Both authors are partially supported by a grant from SUSTech.